NariieL/NariieL/SOZFiles.md

 > Multiple vehicle exits for parking, garages and companies.

-> Drag & Drop inventory to improve usability.
+> Drag-and-drop inventory to improve usability.
+Accompanied by over two hundred objects with their own icons created by the SOZ community.

-> A modern handmade phone, with its applications.
+> A modern handmade phone, in partnership with FailyV.

 > Free mappings created by our team, as well as map modifications added.